-Varying reference genome and alignment tool.
-To study how reference genomes of varying length and repetitiveness influence Qtip's predictions, we experimented with three species: Human, Mouse, and Zea mays.
-The human GRCh38 reference is 3.10 Gbp long (2.95 Gbp excluding Ns) with about 50% of the genome annotated as repetitive according to RepeatMasker.
-The mouse GRCm38 reference is 2.73 Gbp long (2.65 Gbp excluding Ns), with about 44% of the genome annotated as repetitive according to Repeat-

-Masker.
-Zea mays AGPv4 is 2.13 Gbps long (2.10 Gbp excluding Ns).
-Though no official RepeatMasker annotation is available, past studies report that 85% of the genome consists of transposable element sequences25, making it the most repetitive of the genomes tested.
-Zea mays was chosen because it is substantially more repetitive than the human and mouse references.
+Gbp excluding Ns) with 47% of the genome annotated as repetitive.
+GRCm38 is 2.73 Gbp long (2.65 Gbp excluding Ns), with 44% of the genome annotated as repetitive.
+AGPv4 is 2.13 Gbps long (2.10 Gbp excluding Ns).
+Though no official RepeatMasker annotation is available, past studies report that 85% of the genome consists of transposable element sequences [23], making it the most repetitive of the genomes tested.
 We used the Mason-simulated 100 nt and 250 nt samples, both unpaired and paired-end.
-For compatibility with the Mason simulator, some short sequences were filtered out of all three assemblies (see Supplementary Material section S.6).

-At the same time, to study how Qtip's predictions compare to those produced by various read aligners, we tested three aligners - Bowtie 2, BWA-MEM and SNAP- with each genome.
-The changes made to each aligner in order to work with Qtip are detailed in Supplementary Material section S.3.
-We calculated RCA and RCE for the 10 trials and plotted CSED for the first trial.
+We tested three aligners - Bowtie 2, BWA-MEM and SNAP- with each genome.
+The changes made to each aligner in order to work with Qtip are detailed in Supplementary Note 6.
+We calculated RCA and RCE for the 10 trials and plotted CSED for only the first trial.

 Qtip-predicted mapping qualities are superior in nearly all scenarios, as indicated by negative RCAs and RCEs (Table 2).
-The sole exception is the SNAP 250-nt paired human experiment, which has mean RCE of 4.35% (but mean RCA of -51.32%).
-Variability of RCAs and RCEs across trials is generally modest, but tool dependent.
-BWA-MEM 's standard deviations are remarkably small, ranging up to only 0.42.
-Bowtie 2's range up to 2.61 and SNAP's up to 4.44.
-See Discussion for further comments on variability.
+The exceptions are three of the human paired-end SNAP experiments (GRCh37 100 nt, GRCh37 250 nt and GRCh38 250 nt), which have negative RCA but positive RCE.
+Variability of RCAs and RCEs across trials is generally modest, but tool dependent, with SNAP exhibiting the highest variabilities.
+BWA-MEM